Integration platform

 An integration platform is software which integrates different applications and services.
 It differentiates itself from the enterprise application integration which has a focus on supply chain management.
 It uses the idea of system integration to create an environment for engineers.
+It connects different systems to enable them to share data and information.

 Integration platforms can be built from components, purchased as a pre-built product ready for installation or procured from an integration Platform as a Service (iPaaS) company.

 Overview

 An integration platform tries to create an environment in which engineers can: